nghiango1/hello/oracle/OracleRAC/README.md

 - Hardware Requirements: 4vCore 16GB RAM 256 GB Storage + 100 GB x2 Share RAC Storage
 - Use Oracle DB (Oracle RAC) install and Oracle Linux that comparable base on your preference
     - Here is reference which being used: Oracle DB 19c with Oracle Linux R7.U9
+        - Go to edelivery page from oracle, find 19c Edition 19.3.0.0.0 with Grid + DB LTS option enable
     - Download and upload them into VMware datastore
 - Completely create two VM "normally" (or minimally) till it up and running
     - Use only 1 each with the same configuration